awesome-workshop/docker-cms/_episodes/03-cvmfs_containers.md

 ### Creating a Dockerfile
-Before using those templates, however, we need to write a Dockerfile, containing the commands needed to build our code.
+Before using those templates, however, we need to write a Dockerfile, containing the commands to build our code.
 Please refer to this [introduction][intro-docker-lesson] to learn about Docker and how to write a Dockerfile.

 The *Dockerfile* required looks as follows: